 Proper use of hand sanitizers means that you cover your hands with enough solution to briskly rub over the hands, then allow them to air dry.
 Hand sanitizers are not meant to be a substitute for handwashing, but are used when handwashing is not convenient or unwarranted.
 Handwashing is a better method of hygiene than is hand sanitizing.
 Handwashing should always be used when one has soiled hands.
 The best practice is to WASH YOUR HANDS more often.

 PROPER HANDWASHING includes:

-wash all hand surfaces by rubbing vigorously with soap and water for 15-20 seconds: sing “Happy Birthday” or “Row, Row, Row Your Boat” 3 times to yourself until you have learned the proper length of time
+wash all hand surfaces by rubbing vigorously with soap and water for at least 20 seconds: sing “Happy Birthday” or “Row, Row, Row Your Boat” 3 times to yourself until you have learned the proper length of time